Solving Systems of Equations of Raising-to-Powers Type: Abelian Varieties

-In this section we describe the linear subspaces of $LA$ whose image through the exponential function is dense in $A$ in the Euclidean topology, showing that this property holds for a generic subspace, even if the required property is in general stronger than freeness.
-This will allow us to apply a similar argument to the one used in Section 6 of \cite{K19} to prove an existential closedness property for blurred complex exponentiation.
-This characterization is not new as it appears implicitly for example in Section 3 of \cite{UY18}, but we work out the precise statements.
+In this section we describe the linear subspaces of $LA$ whose image under the exponential function is dense in $A$ in the Euclidean topology, showing that this property holds for a generic subspace.
+This will allow us to apply a similar argument to the one used in \autocite[Section 6]{K19}.
+This characterization is not new as it appears implicitly for example in \autocite[Section 3]{UY18}, but we work out an explicit statement.

-For the rest of this subsection we use $\o{z}$ to denote the complex conjugate of the complex number $z$, rather than the fact that $z$ is a tuple as in the rest of the article.

 We endow $\mathbb{C}^g$ with the usual Hermitian product, defined for $z=(z_1,\dots, z_g)$ and $w=(w_1,\dots,w_g)$ as $z \cdot w=z_1\o{w}_1 + \dots + z_g\o{w}_g$.
 Consider, for complex vectors $z,z'$, $\langle z,z' \rangle:=\Re(z \cdot z')$.